 Electrolysis and biomass to replace Russian gas ⚡

 The key technology is electrolysis to obtain green hydrogen, combined with biomass as a carbon source.
-This avoids methane reforming, the typical process that uses natural gas.
+This avoids methane reforming, a typical process that uses natural gas.
 The resulting ammonia serves as a base for nitrogen fertilizers.
 The system reduces the carbon footprint and eliminates exposure to gas market fluctuations and blockades in the Persian Gulf.

-Goodbye to the sheikhs, hello to cassava 🌱
+Goodbye to sheikhs, hello to cassava 🌱